leongaban/bitage/README.md

-BitAge application
+Bitage application
 ================

-<strong>Private repo for the BitAge web app</strong>
+<strong>Private repo for the Bitage web app</strong>

 <a href="https://twitter.com@leongaban">@leongaban</a> & <a href="https://twitter.com@paulinhorocha">@paulinhorocha</a>